Skip navigation

 Events and Marketing Coordinator

-Bridget Heazlewood joined Green Music Australia in 2024 after interning with them while studying at the Australian Institute of Music.
-Previously, she worked for UNIFIED Music Group, supporting the Artist Management and Head Office departments, managed singer-songwriter Gia Darcy and volunteered on the Marketing and Events Committees for Women in Music Australia.
-Through her work with Green Music Australia, she hopes to make positive changes in the Australian music industry.
+Bridget Heazlewood joined Green Music Australia in 2024, after interning with them while studying at the Australian Institute of Music.
+She previously worked at UNIFIED Music Group - supporting both the Artist Management and Head Office departments, independently managed singer-songwriter Gia Darcy for 2.5 years, and volunteered on the Marketing and Events Committees at Women in Music Australia.
+Through her work with Green Music Australia, she hopes to help drive positive change in the Australian music industry.

 Tim Shiel